onqtam/headjack/docs/why/10_COOPERATION.md

 ██████████████████████████████████████████████████████████████████

 > "Exponential tech is inexorable.
 We cannot put it away.
 So, we either figure out anti-rivalry, or we go extinct.
 The human experiment comes to a completion.
 That’s the core thing." - [Daniel Schmachtenberger](https://www.sloww.co/daniel-schmachtenberger/#:~:text=%E2%80%9CAs%20technology%20is%20empowering%20our%20choices%20and%20we%20are%20getting%20something%20like%20the%20power%20of%20gods%2C%20you%20have%20to%20have%20something%20like%20the%20love%20and%20the%20wisdom%20of%20gods%20to%20wield%20that%20or%20you%20self%2Ddestruct.%E2%80%9D)

 ██████████████████████████████████████████████████████████████████
+# SECTION: Incentive design
+██████████████████████████████████████████████████████████████████

+> "How does society work?
+Five words or less: Behavior is determined by incentives." - [Incentives Are Everything, by David Pinsof](https://www.everythingisbullshit.blog/p/incentives-are-everything#:~:text=%E2%80%9CHow%20does%20society,determined%20by%20incentives.%E2%80%9D)

+> "The particular arrangement of incentives across time, space, and causality is called an incentive structure." - [Incentives Are Everything, by David Pinsof](https://www.everythingisbullshit.blog/p/incentives-are-everything#:~:text=The%20particular%20arrangement%20of%20incentives%20across%20time%2C%20space%2C%20and%20causality%20is%20called%20an%20incentive%20structure.)

+> "What about free will?
+It’s the ability to respond to our incentives.
+Being a good person?
+It’s having an incentive to behave in ways we call “good”—that is, wanting to win the virtue game...
+Let’s give this worldview a name.
+Let’s call it incentive determinism.
+>
+> Incentive determinism is obvious.
+It’s just a bunch of tautologies: we are who we are, we want what we want, and we do what we’re caused to do.
+And yet, barely anybody thinks this way.
+It’s a cold, alien way of thinking." - [Incentives Are Everything, by David Pinsof](https://www.everythingisbullshit.blog/p/incentives-are-everything#:~:text=What%20about%20free,way%20of%20thinking.)

+> "We spend very little time discussing which incentive structures are the best, and tons of time talking about which sets of words are the right words and which sets of people are the right people.
+It’s why we write words at all: we think we’re the right people with the right words, and if we just say those words loudly enough, we’ll improve the world." - [Incentives Are Everything, by David Pinsof](https://www.everythingisbullshit.blog/p/incentives-are-everything#:~:text=We%20spend%20very,improve%20the%20world.)

+> "People don’t like incentive determinism because it’s disorienting.
+It tells us that our single greatest obsession, likability, is a distraction.
+It’s bullshit—a destroyer of insight, an enemy of understanding.
+It plays no special role in explaining how the world works.
+All it does is give us the illusion of understanding—the feeling of superiority to our apparently unlikable rivals (another big incentive for us)—while leaving us in ignorance of the causal structure of the world.
+>
+> And that causal structure is everything.
+If there are powerful incentives to help others, then even “evil” people will help others.
+If there are powerful incentives to hurt others, then even “good” people will hurt others.
+In fact, if being a “good” person just means being strongly incentivized by others’ moral approval (i.e., really wanting to win the virtue game), then good people are more likely to hurt people when it wins them moral approval.
+The “good” members of ISIS are the ones who bravely volunteer to commit suicide bombings, and the “bad” members of ISIS are the ones who cravenly fail to make the ultimate sacrifice.
+People are only as good as their incentives.
+>
+> But maybe there’s a way out.
+Maybe figuring out how this all works—understanding the machinery of society—can, itself, change our incentive structures.
+Insight is a thing in the world that human primates evolved to want, at least sometimes.
+>
+> If there’s any hope to be found in this cold, alien view of the world, it’s this: the more we all become aware of our incentive structures, the more incentivized we will be to choose them wisely." - [Incentives Are Everything, by David Pinsof](https://www.everythingisbullshit.blog/p/incentives-are-everything#:~:text=People%20don%E2%80%99t%20like,choose%20them%20wisely.)

+> "If we're collectively aware of our incentive structures, and aware that others know that we're aware, then we have an incentive to pick one that makes everyone better off, so that people won't judge as selfish.
+So the key is achieving widespread awareness, or common knowledge, of our incentive structures." - [Incentives Are Everything, by David Pinsof](https://open.substack.com/pub/everythingisbullshit/p/incentives-are-everything?r=7omg8&utm_campaign=comment-list-share-cta&utm_medium=web&comments=true&commentId=47963804)

+> "Randomness is hugely important, but we're trying to explain the part of reality that is not random.
+That is all we can do.
+And when we look at that part, incentives are everything." - [Incentives Are Everything, by David Pinsof](https://open.substack.com/pub/everythingisbullshit/p/incentives-are-everything?r=7omg8&utm_campaign=comment-list-share-cta&utm_medium=web&comments=true&commentId=51093816)

+> "I don't see incentive determinism as a "theory" so much as a different way of thinking, or a useful conceptual framework.
+It's honestly just a way of activating a different part of the brain--the tool-use part--to understand society as a machine of moving parts.
+It's more of a metatheory, really, or a useful way of coming up with other theories.
+It can give rise to more specific theories about the incentive structures we face, and how they work, which can then be tested.
+Insofar as the theories it gives rise to are always false, then, sure, it's false.
+But given that incentive-based thinking lies at the heart of economics and much of social science (not to mention evolutionary biology), it seems like a pretty damn good metatheory and I don't know of a better one.
+I cannot even conceive a better one, to be honest." - [Incentives Are Everything, by David Pinsof](https://open.substack.com/pub/everythingisbullshit/p/incentives-are-everything?r=7omg8&utm_campaign=comment-list-share-cta&utm_medium=web&comments=true&commentId=51257762)

+██████████████████████████████████████████████████████████████████
 # SECTION: Cooperation, Altruism & Management Theory